 You’re travelling because you’re wanting to taste what life has to offer, to make sweet memories and to feel as though you have accomplished something.

-But staying safe whilst traveling abroad alone, is about being prepared, being open minded, aware and alert.
-Trust your gut instincts if something doesn’t feel right then its probably not.
+But staying safe whilst travelling abroad alone is about being prepared, being open-minded, aware and alert.
+Trust your gut instincts if something doesn’t feel right then it's probably not.

-You should research what to wear, how to carry yourself, and what is acceptable behavior.
+You should research what to wear, how to carry yourself, and what is acceptable behaviour.
 You know the obvious stuff like not flashing valuables around and not getting drunk.
-But its also important to understand some of the subtleties of the culture your visiting for example taking of your shoes before entering a temple.
+But its also important to understand some of the subtleties of the culture your visiting, for example, taking off your shoes before entering a temple.

 When you arrive be proactive.
 Find the bus station and train station in advance and know how long it takes to get there from your accommodation.
 Does it feel safe?
 Where can you wait safely?
 What services does it have?
 Reconfirm your departure time.
 Cafés, including busy Internet cafés with long hours, are a safe and productive place to wait.

-Its tempting to completely detach from your daily life so you can totally relax on your holiday.
-But as a solo traveller this is not the most sensible thing to do.
+It's tempting to completely detach from your daily life so you can totally relax on your holiday.
+But as a solo traveller, this is not the most sensible thing to do.
 Emergencies happen.
 You could lose your luggage or something more serious.
 Protect yourself by having phone and internet access.
 Social media is another great way to stay in touch while travelling.
-A few photo uploads and messages to friends keeps them aware of your activities.
+A few photo uploads and messages to friends keep them aware of your activities.

 Let Others Know Your Itinerary

 You should have an itinerary.
 Send immediate friends and family your itinerary with your day’s schedule and set up regular times to check in.
 And don’t forget to provide them with the address of your accommodation.

 Don’t Carry All of Your Personal Items in the Same Place